ndang562/ndang562.github.io/essays/java.md

+---
-layout: project
+layout: essay
-type: project
+type: essay
-title: "Cotton"
+title: "Java"
 date: 2024
 published: true
 labels:
   - Lisp
   - GitHub
-summary: "Java."
+summary: Using Java."
 ---
 I am passionate about JavaScript, considering it not just a programming language but a truly thrilling tool in the world of software development.
 The excitement stems from its ability to